cdelahousse/Radio-Tray-Documentation/introduction.markdown

 This document uses the following conventions:

-* "$> `command`" denotes a command line prompt and associated command
+* "$> `command`" denotes a command line prompt and associated command.
-* Any `word` in a mono spaced font is a technical keyword
+* Any `word` in a mono spaced font is a technical keyword.
-* References to source material are links within the document's body
+* References to source material are links within the document's body.